 project complexity (the number of tasks, subtasks, subfolders, and subprojects, and how they are structured)

 the number of completed and overdue tasks

 how many active and overdue projects the owner has

 the owner’s previous projects (if they were not completed on time this may increase the predicted risk)

 Project risk information can also be shared with a user via Wrike's Automation engine.

-Previously, project health was based on a simple calculation.
+Previously, project health was based on a simple calculation, projects created before 18th November 2021 will continue to use project health calculations until the end of the project.
 Using AI Project Risk Prediction means a machine learning approach gives you a more comprehensive risk estimate based on dozens of current and historic factors associated with your projects.

 Keep in mind that the assessment of project progress (a percentage) remains the same.
 The color-coding is project-based.
 All users will see either the previous project health status or a new version with risk estimation if it's enabled it for their projects.

 If the AI finds risks, it will give you 1 – 3 summaries of them in the Project Progress window, so that you can look into these potential issues and address them (for example, it might tell you 12 tasks overdue.)
 Projects which have just been started might show the explanation Preliminary risk assessment, because not enough data is available yet to make a risk prediction.